Telefonica/opengateway-developers-website/v0/callflows/authorization/authorization.md

 ---
 title: Authorization
+category:
+  uri: API Call Flows
+content:
+  excerpt: >-
-excerpt: In this guide you will find a briefly introduction to authorization mechanisms and best practices for secure access to Open Gateway APIs
+    In this guide you will find a briefly introduction to authorization mechanisms and best practices for secure access to Open Gateway APIs
-category: 680a72d37e7640001804095c
 ---

 ## Authorization standards